open-source-tabletop/scraplands/scraplands-showdown.md

 #### Race Deployment

 At the start of each mission, the players will be required to place their cars on the table before the first round starts.
-Players roll-off then alternate placing their cars.
+Players roll-off then alternate placing one car, after which they roll-off again, repeating this until every car has been placed.
 The first player places a car touching, but behind, the starting line.
 The second car is then placed one inch behind the starting line, the next is placed 2 inches behind the start line and so on.
 The cars must be placed facing forward across the start line but may otherwise be placed anywhere along it.
 Alternatively, players may set up grid positions for the cars to be placed upon.

 #### Finishing a Race